 The Federal Emergency Management Agency supports citizens and first responders to ensure that as a Nation we work together to build, sustain, and improve our capability to prepare for, protect against, respond to, recover from, and mitigate all hazards.
 FEMA Region 9, headquartered in Oakland, California, is one of ten Regional Offices.
 The people of the Federal Emergency Management Agency serve the United States by providing help to people impacted by disasters, working with state, local, and tribal governments.

 On call 24/7, FEMA's public servants are experts in the various fields of emergency management.
-FEMA Region 9 supports the development of a regional, all-hazards, risk-based emergency management system of preparedness, prevention, protection, response, recovery, and mitigation through close working relationships that draw on the talents and assets of federal agencies, state, tribal nations, localities, business and industry, and state and local volunteer organizations and faith-based groups.
+FEMA Region 9 supports the development of a regional, all-hazards, risk-based emergency management system of preparedness, prevention, protection, recovery, and mitigation through close working relationships that draw on the talents and assets of federal agencies, state, tribal nations, localities, business and industry, and state and local volunteer organizations and faith-based groups.

 FEMA Region 9: Area of Operations

-FEMA Region 9’s area of responsibility includes: Arizona, California, Hawaii, Nevada, Guam, American Samoa, Commonwealth of Northern Mariana Islands, Republic of Marshall Islands, Federated State of Micronesia and more than 150 sovereign tribal entities.
+FEMA Region 9’s area of responsibility includes: Arizona, California, Hawaii, Nevada, Guam, American Samoa, Commonwealth of Northern Mariana Islands, Republic of Marshall Islands, Federated States of Micronesia and more than 150 sovereign tribal entities.

 Region 9 serves a culturally diverse population in excess of 47 million people and covers 399,000 square miles with a breadth of more than 8,000 miles.
 The Region's most common challenges are hurricanes, typhoons and other storms that can cause flooding, flash-flooding, and landslides throughout the region.
 The Region also experiences earthquakes and wildfires.